minhajul-islam/test/README.md

 * SegmentedControl: Non-iOS specific version of that control
 * SimpleList: make a list out of the props set
 * Button: Helper to make them all similiar

+### Things to test and improve

+* Remove unused code
+* Need to refactor old code
+* Make habit to new react, react native and hooks
+* Maintain arbnb guidline and best practices
+* Commenting and documentations

+### Need to fix
+- [ ] New alert(DropsownAlert) instead of React native Alert
+- [ ] Tutors home scrollable
+- [ ] Exam mcq item line break

 ## License